 Compare gardeners fairly - ask about insurance, tools, experience, licenses and qualifications.

 - Minimum call out charge - because a gardener may charge by the hour rather than by the day, much of the day will include unpaid travel from job to job.
-For this reason, a gardener will likely have a minimum charge of 2 hours labour.
+For this reason, a gardener will likely have a minimum charge equivalent to 2 hours labour.
 Some gardeners may specify a minimum of half a day or a full day.

 - Rates may increase for regional variations.

 - Will increase as the level of danger does.

 - Generally excludes removal of cuttings, chemicals etc